jessicahsy/190ier/README.md

 ## Locomotion
-- Press A to press start on the menu screen.
+- Press the grip button to press start on the menu screen.
 - On Quest 3, walk to move around on the court
 - Press the grip button to pick up tennis racket and ball.